 1. Typica Gayo

 Typica is considered the “ancestor” of many Arabica cultivars.
-Introduced centuries ago, Typica remains highly respected among Gayo farmers and roasters worldwide.
+Introduced centuries ago, Typica remains highly respected among Gayo farmers and roasters worldwide, and is recognized as one of the foundational Gayo coffee variants.

 In the high elevations of Aceh, Typica develops clean, sweet flavors with floral aromatics, often accompanied by hints of honey, mild citrus, and light chocolate.